opalj/JCG/jcg_testcases/src/main/resources/Java8Invokedynamics.md

 ##MR6
 [//]: # (MAIN: id.Class)
-Tests method reference that result in a constructor call.
+Tests a method reference that results in an invokedynamic that uses an *NEWINVOKESPECIAL* method handle which is given by the method reference of ```id.Class::new```.
+Calling this method references results in a constructor call to ```id.Class```.

 ```java
 // id/Class.java